-The Askew Student Life Center is located in the heart of FSU’s campus and is home to a number of exciting and important student services.
+Located in the heart of FSU’s campus as a satellite of Oglesby Union, the Askew Student Life Center houses a number of exciting and important student services.

 Our box office, concessions, and The Grindhouse accept both cash and card, but we do not accept FSU Cash or FlexBucks.

 After twenty years of being separated from his family in India, Saroo (Dev Patel) utilizes Google Earth to track down his hometown.
 This film also stars Nicole Kidman as his adopted mother and Rooney Mara as his girlfriend.

 PG-13 | 118 min | 2016

 James McAvoy.
 He played a fuan in the Narnia franchise, a mutant in the X-Men franchise, and even a gnome in Gnomeo & Juliet.
 But in M. Night Shyamalan’s new thriller he plays a man struggling with 23 different personalities who kidnaps three teenage girls.
 You’ll see a side to him you’ve never seen before; 23 to be exact!
 Eat your heart out Wolverine!

 PG-13 | 117 min | 2016

 Free to public, no tickets required.